thai-language.comInternet resource

 Sign-up to join our mailing list.
 You'll receive email notification when this site is updated.
 Your privacy is guaranteed; this list is not sold, shared, or used for any other purpose.
 Click here for more information.

-To unsubscribe, click here
+To unsubscribe, click here.

-Glossary of Thai Language Terms
+Glossary of Thai Linguistics

 acrophonicA system in which an alphabetic letter is represented by a word that starts with—or otherwise represents—that letter